Newbury Building Society

 2. Before you can open an account in one of our branches, you need to complete and sign an application form.
 We will also need your deposit for at least the minimum balance applying to your chosen account.
 When opening an account online through myaccounts, your confirmation to proceed is your (electronic) signature agreeing to the Society’s General Savings Terms and Conditions.
 The myaccounts team will notify you when your account is approved to make your initial deposit.
 Also see 2.7 and 2.8.

 3. We have a legal responsibility to verify the identity of all customers wishing to open an account.
 Wherever possible, we use an electronic verification process.
 If we cannot verify who you are electronically, we will require you to provide us with documentary proof of your identity and address.
-Our ‘Identification for customers’ leaflet provides a list of documents that satisfy this requirement and is available from head office, any of our branches or on our website.
-If we receive your initial deposit without satisfactory evidence of identification, then we may, return the funds or retain them pending instruction from a relevant authority.
+Our ‘Identification for customers’ leaflet provides a list of documents that satisfy this requirement and is available from head office, any of our branches or

 4. In certain cases, we are required to enhance our due diligence to ensure additional risks are considered.
 This will involve asking you further questions in relation to your application.

 5. Money held in a Newbury Building Society savings account belongs to you as the account holder.
 If a third party believes they have an interest or claim on that money, we do not have to accept it.
-We will not be liable for failing to recognise that interest or claim, unless we are required by law.
+We will not be liable for failing to recognise that interest or claim unless we are required by law.

 6. We can refuse to open an account without giving a reason.
 Your contract with us does not start until the account has been opened, approved and your initial deposit is made.

-7. For a period of 14 days (or 30 days for an ISA) from the date you open your account (or the date you receive these General Savings Terms and Conditions and account type specific conditions, if later), you may instruct us in writing to your branch or our head office that you have changed
+7. For a period of 14 days (or 30 days for an ISA) from the date you open your account (or the date you receive these General Savings Terms and Conditions and account type specific conditions, if later), you may instruct us in writing to your branch or our head office that you have changed your mind.
+If you do this, we will return your deposit to you (subject to cheque clearance and any regulatory or legal requirements), with any calculated interest, within 30 days.
+No administration charges will be made and we will waive any notice periods.
+If you decide to move your account to another bank or building society, we will

-efficiently as possible.
+co-operate with them so that the transfer is made as efficiently as possible.
 This right to cancel does not apply to fixed rate accounts other than a fixed rate ISA.

-rate accounts/bonds, you will need to make your entire deposit within the 5 business days.
+8. If opening an account online or by post, we must have received your application and satisfied the identification requirements within 10 business days, so we can approve your account and accept your deposit.
+If it is not approved within 10 business days, we will close the account.
+Once the account is approved, you must make your initial deposit within 5 business days.
+For fixed rate accounts/bonds, you will need to make your entire deposit within the 5 business days.
 For example, if the maximum account deposit limit is £5,000 and you deposit £1,000 the day after you open your account, you have 3 business days to deposit the remaining £4,000.

 9. Online accounts cannot be opened or operated online by any party other than the account holder or their attorney.
-This includes nominees, deputies through the Court of Protection or DWP appointees.
-These parties can request to view account balances and transactions online.
-The nominated account must be in the name of the account holder (the donor).
+This includes nominees, deputies through the Court of Protection

 3. Membership and Charitable Assignment

-1. Share accounts are only available to private individuals, clubs and unincorporated associations.
+1. Share accounts are only available to private individuals, clubs, and unincorporated associations.
 Limited companies, Limited Liability Partnerships and registered charities are eligible only for a Deposit account, should this account type be available.
 When you open a share account you become a member of Newbury Building Society (subject to eligibility).
 Full details of your rights as a member and the procedure for the Annual General Meeting are in the Society’s Rules.
 Deposit account holders are not members of the Society.

 2. Newbury Building Society operates a Charitable Assignment Scheme, to deter speculative account opening by savers hoping to receive windfall payments.
 We require all new savers opening a share account to agree to assign any future windfall benefits to the Charities Aid Foundation.
 A windfall benefit is a benefit, which a shareholding member could receive, in the unlikely event of any future transfer of our business by way of take-over or conversion to a bank or other company.
 In this situation, your savings would be transferred to a new account with the successor organisation.
 The agreement to assign is for a period of 5 years from the account opening date.
 If you have been a shareholding member continuously for 5 years, you are exempt from the Scheme.
 You may open new accounts or transfer monies from one account to another retaining your status as an exempt customer.
 You can ask about other categories of exempt customer.

 3. The Charities Aid Foundation receives and administers charitable donations, which are passed on to other specific charitable organisations.
-They have agreed to use any money received by them under our Charitable Assignment Scheme to support housing, education, health and the relief of social exclusion.
+They have agreed to use any money received by them under our Charitable Assignment Scheme to support housing, education, health, and the relief of social exclusion.

 4. Conditions 3.2 and 3.3 are only a summary of the Charitable Assignment Scheme.
 Further details are set out in the account application form.